eshoyfer/momath-dynamic-wall/DynamicWall_Wave/README.md

 Use the surface or creases between the slabs to create interesting and mathematically-illuminating effects.
 This project uses the programming language Processing.

+Waves are always around us in the form of sound, radio, wifi ect.
+Yet due to its invisible nature to us, we may not be aware of the properties of waves.
 This visulization shows 2 sine waves coming from either side and their interaction as they collide in the centre.
 It demonstrate phenomenons of wave such as constructive or destructive interference as they intersect with each other.

 ## Installation